cesar-douady/open-lmake/doc/src/lmake_rules_module.md

 These classes may be used as base class for rules that execute python code doing imports.

 It manages `.pyc` files.
-Also, it provides dependencies to module source files although python may optimize such accesses and miss deps on dynamically generated modules.
+Also, it provides deps to module source files although python may optimize such accesses and miss deps on dynamically generated modules.

 If `cmd` is not a function, and python is called, this last feature is provided if `lmake.import_machinery.fix_import` is called.